 Luckily, staying healthy isn’t too much of a challenge for the average Aussie.
 The breed is generally healthy and isn’t prone to many hereditary conditions.
 Hip dysplasia is somewhat common, but this condition can be treated with physical therapy, anti-inflammatory medications, weight loss, and surgery.
 Aussie owners should also be aware of the possibility of eye issues including cataracts, progressive retinal atrophy, and detached retinas.

-Aussies are sometimes at risk of developing partial or complete blindness, but their eyes are also one of their most attractive features.
+Aussies are sometimes at risk of developing partial or complete blindness.
+Yet, their eyes are also one of their most attractive features.
 Their eye color can be brown, amber, or crystal-clear blue.
 Native Americans used to call Aussies “ghost-eye dogs” because of their eerie eyes.
 It’s also not unusual for Aussies to have heterochromatic eyes, meaning their eyes are different colors.

 3. Border Collie